amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 EOF
 ```

-You can observe your ingress object as follows.
+You can observe your Ingress object as follows.
 Note that this supports traffic on port 443 (HTTPS).
 ```bash
 kubectl -n demos get ingress openshift-test